 b.
 The official finds that obtaining investigation of the alleged offense by a law enforcement agency would constitute a substantial burden for the complainant.

 c.
-The official finds substantial evidence of one or more of the grounds listed in subdivision (2) of this subsection.
+The official finds substantial evidence of one or more of the circumstances listed in subdivision (1) of this subsection.

 (c) Statement of the Crime. - The warrant must contain a statement of the crime of which the person to be arrested is accused.
 No warrant for arrest, nor any arrest made pursuant thereto, is invalid because of any technicality of pleading if the statement is sufficient to identify the crime.

-(2) Oral testimony under oath or affirmation before the issuing official; or
+(2) Oral testimony under oath or affirmation before the issuing official.

 If the information is insufficient to show probable cause, the warrant may not be issued.
 A judicial official shall not refuse to issue a warrant for the arrest of a person solely because a prior warrant has been issued for the arrest of another person involved in the same matter.